Library Policies - Meeting Room

 - The City of Santa Cruz bans the use of polystyrene foam plastic products in the city facilities, including all countywide library branches.
 The library strongly encourages composting.

-- Signs, posters, displays, and decorations may be put up with prior Permission from the branch manager.
+- Signs, posters, displays, and decorations may be put up with prior Permission from the Person in Charge.

 - Loud talk or any use of the room that disturbs library staff or library patrons is prohibited.